MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/7-introduction-empower-employees-exercise.md

-# Exercise 2: Empower employees with an HR Self-Service Agent
+# Exercise 2: Empower employees with an HR self-service agent
 ---
 Modern HR departments are increasingly using Microsoft 365 Copilot to enhance employee support, streamline communication, and reduce administrative workload.
 Through a combination of custom-built Copilot agents and Microsoft’s prebuilt agents, HR teams can deliver faster, more accurate responses to employee inquiries while maintaining consistency with company policy.